evchonos/hello-world/README.md

 # hello-world
-This is the first repository that I am going to create, so do not laugh :D
+This is the first repository I ever created, so do not laugh :D

 ***